Course page PDF

 Greedy descent: in a sentence

-Descend into a canyon in a thick fog, with amnesia.
+Descend into a canyon in a thick fog.

 • Thick fog: only see immediate neighbours.